 After mapping, the resulting mapped data set can be visualized in different ways.
 For example, it can be visualized as a chord diagram (as shown in the video above):

-Or as a network map (we used Rhumbl, a free tool, to create this):
+Or as a network map (we used Rhumbl, a free network visualization tool, to create this):

 Clearly, the same data set can give rise to many different visualizations — this is one of the advantages of modeling and mapping.